dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/SimulatorDemo.md

 #### Creating the UI of RootViewController

 Let's open the "Main.storyboard" and make the **RootViewController** embed in a Navigation Controller and set it as the Storyboard Entry Point.
 Next, drag and drop two UILabel objects to the RootViewController and named them as "Product Connection Status" and "Model: Not Available".
-Moreover, drag and drop a UIButton object and place under the two UILabels, named it as "Open", then set its background image as "btn.png" file, which you can get it from the Github Sample Project.
+Moreover, drag and drop a UIButton object and place under the two UILabels, named it as "Open", then set its background image as "btn.png" file, which you can get it from the tutorial's Github Sample Project.
 Lastly, setup the UI elements' auto layout to support multiple device screen size.

 #### Creating the UI of DJISimulatorViewController